 Our MosquitoNix Elves have provided professional holiday lighting services for countless homes and businesses over the years, so they understand that every structure is beautiful in its own way, with unique features to draw attention to.
-Keep reading as these lighting experts share some tips for how to decorate with Christmas lights in a way that's particularly flattering for your home's architectural style.
+Keep reading as these lighting experts share some tips for decorating with Christmas lights in a particularly flattering way for your home's architectural style.
 We discuss some common types of American homes below - find the style that most closely reflects that of your home and learn what our Elves recommend.

 Colonial Homes

 We'll begin with American Colonial homes.
-They commonly feature simple, clean lines, pitched roofs and front entrances that are placed in the center, with windows on either side for an overall symmetrical appearance.
+They commonly feature simple, clean lines, pitched roofs and front entrances placed in the center, with windows on either side for an overall symmetrical appearance.

 Play up the symmetry of a Colonial by illuminating each window with an electric candle or a lighted Christmas wreath.
 Then, make the front entrance a focal point.
 One popular way to do this is by hanging lighted garland around the front door.
 If a path extends out from the door, consider adding lights to trees, bushes or fencing on either side of the path, or placing battery- or solar-powered luminaries along either side.